 Ecola State Park is one of Oregon’s most beautiful state parks.

-From Sitka Spruce forests, to grassy bluffs overlooking the majestic Pacific ocean, secluded coves and towering cliffs, Ecola State Park is a must visit.
+From Sitka Spruce forests, to grassy bluffs overlooking the majestic Pacific ocean on the north coast, secluded coves and towering cliffs, this park is a must visit.

 Beaches In Seaside Oregon